Pressure and Snowball Leads!

 Udyr can start at any camp and be successful.
 I have two personal favorite routes that I take:

-I start Blue, and then clear the entire blue side of the jungle; Gromp and Wolves, then I back and buy my jungle item.
-In the video I provided at the beginning of the guide, this is the route I decided to take.
+I start Blue, and then clear the entire blue side of the jungle; Gromp and Wolves, then I begin to clear my top side jungle.
+Udyr is one of the few junglers who can do this with ease so that's why I just rush my levels.

 2. Committing to Early Ganking Pressure (very efficient with Tiger Stance):

-I also like starting Gromp, then clearing Blue, Wolves, and then Red.
-It allows me to gank even earlier and results in me being full HP afterwards.
-Almost a must when going Tiger Stance to snowball yourself early and provide early ganks for your team.
+I also like starting Blue, Gromp, and then Red.
+It allows me to gank even earlier and easily results in me being full HP after my clear.
+Feels great when going Tiger Stance to snowball yourself early and provide early ganks for your team.
 Also gives you a bit of skirmishing potential.
 Deciding to gank lane opponents that are overextending early or do not have reliable escapes (flash, dashes, other BS) are good ways of snowballing games with Udyr, and are not very difficult ganks to pull of with him.

 I personally do not like starting Red on Udyr unless I want to gank for bot early.
 It is a viable choice, however I prefer to have my red buff for a longer period of time early on for ganking and counterganking, as well as dueling and skirmishing.
 Provides a lot of true damage and the slow is really nice :) Do what works for you and what you're comfortable with, I personally think this is the best way to clear with Udyr early on.

 Teamfighting and Splitpushing

 For the most part, Udyr can do both very well.
-Aim to splitpush to pressure the map and gain dominance over specific objectives, never put yourself in a position that you're gaining nothing and losing an objective (trust me your team will do it for you), such as splitting bot for no reason and giving up a baron or a free important tower.
-Everything is situational while playing Udyr; you also need to learn to adapt to different playstyles while being in said situations.
-Teamfighting is optimal when fighting over objectives, vision, map and buff control.
+Aim to splitpush to pressure the map and gain dominance over specific objectives, never put yourself in a position that you're gaining nothing and losing an objective (trust me your team will do it for you), such as splitting for no reason and giving up a baron or a free, crucial tower.
+A lot is situational while playing Udyr; you also need to learn to adapt to different playstyles while being in said situations.
+Teamfighting is optimal when fighting over objectives, vision, map and buff control with the proper build.
 Practice makes perfect, Ranked is one of your best teachers.
 When you learn to get ahead and snowball early advantages and create leads, you will begin to win games with ease!
 If you ever struggle (or your team) buying a ZZ'Rot can be very beneficial; here's why:

 In conclusion, Udyr is and always will be a very viable pick in the meta.
 He can provide a lot of pressure due to his great wave clear.
 Also can turn out to be a very durable tank for your team with an optimal build and combined with Turtle Stance, he can turn out to be a very powerful front line.
 Scales well with an insane movement speed steroid from Bear Stance, as well as great damage sources from both Phoenix Stance and Tiger Stance.